 Now might be the perfect time to invest in the things you never seem able to get round to doing.
 We’ve been helping up-skill our network through training, webinars and recommending useful resources.
 We’ve also been busy creating banks of timeless content for our clients such as blog content and graphics and videos for their social channels.
 Website improvements such as page redesigns or building landing pages have seen a boost, too.

-Read this for the full list of improvements you can make.
+Read this for the full list of online improvements you can make.

 Some examples of progress